-Adair Country Inn and Restaurant is a historic wedding venue located near Bethlehem, New Hampshire, nestled among the state’s White Mountain range.
+Adair Country Inn and Restaurant is a historic wedding venue located in Bethlehem, New Hampshire, nestled among the state’s White Mountain range.
 With abounding local history and multiple picturesque locations across the property, this venue offers couples an idyllic country escape to plan their wedding event.
 The friendly and hospitable team of professionals on site provides guests with comfortable, traditional-style lodgings, satisfying culinary experiences, and an array of recreational opportunities both on their private 200 acres and in the surrounding New England area.

 Facilities and Capacity